ycabrera90/ProjectBoard---APj/README.md

 ## DESCRIPTION

-It is a small web application for academic use that shows work with Google APIs.
+It is a small web application for academic use that shows how to work with OPP and use the draw a drop.

 ## Serve App